 If you receive cash, you can submit this onto your personal/team fundraising page by putting it through on your own personal credit card.
 You can then keep/deposit the cash back into your own bank account.
-Alternatively, cash deposits can be made directly into the PlaceMakers Foundation account, no. 02-0924-0131254-000 ref: Scooter Challallenge and please then email Tash.Clay@placemakers.co.nz with the amount so she can log it against the correct page.
-Remember to add the amount deposited to your fundraising page by adding the amount to the 'offline donation' box.
+Alternatively, cash deposits can be made directly into the PlaceMakers Foundation account, no. 02-0924-0131254-000 ref: Scooter Challenge and please then email Tash.Clay@placemakers.co.nz with the amount so she can log it against the correct page.

 If you do not have an online fundraising page: